 Your nonprofit can benefit from surveys too!
 There are tools available to help you create and conduct surveys.

-If the survey for your association is well constructed, you will easily get the results you need.
-Conversely, a poorly constructed survey structure can lead to a much more time-consuming analysis.
+If the survey for your organization is well constructed, you will easily get the results you need.
+Sadly, the opposite is also true, a poorly constructed questionnaire can lead to a much more time-consuming analysis.

 In this article, we present the steps on how to make a survey for your nonprofit: